kevintersigni/kevintersigni/README.md

 ## Hi 👋, I'm Kevin
-A passionate developer from Lyon in France.
+A passionate developer from Lyon in France who works for [SQLI](https://github.com/sqli).

 <h3>About me</h3>
-I'm looking for a position as a Junior developper in a company with positive impact.<br>

 In my opinion, technology can be a facilitator and tremendously improve our lives.<br>
 By the way I'm also the co-founder and former CTO of this beautiful company : https://www.agriz.fr

-- 🔭 I’m currently working on **my personal site which is an hybrid between a portfolio, a blog and a diary**  👉🏼  [2manydevs](https://github.com/kevintersigni/2manydevs-frontend).
+- 🔭 I’m currently working on **my personal site which is an hybrid between a portfolio, a blog and a diary**  👉🏼  [2manydevs](https://github.com/kevintersigni/2manydevs-frontend) (not true, I did yes last year cook a combo between NextJs and Strapi but now I'm more interested in React Native so I left this website aside).

-- 👨🏻‍💻 I'm also working on **a mobile app in order to facilitate my meals and recipes inside my diet plan.**
+- 👨🏻‍💻 I'm also working on **a mobile app in order to facilitate social meetings.** (so so true)

-- 🌱 I’m currently learning **usage of Strapi and NextJS in order to replace Wordpress for my blog.**
+- 🌱 I’m currently learning **Typescript.**

-- 🤓 I'm concerned about **Typescript, Redux and tests so I will dive into it ASAP.**

-- 👯 I’m looking to collaborate on **projects with positive impact in food, social, agricultural, medicine, sports or sustainable energy sectors.**

-- 🚀 What are my featured projects❓
+- 🚀 What were my featured projects as a student in [Le Reacteur](https://github.com/lereacteur)❓
 <br> 💻 React
 <br> [2manydevs](https://github.com/kevintersigni/2manydevs-frontend)
 <br> [World Of Marvel](https://github.com/kevintersigni/marvel-frontend)